jadecobra/python_tdd_exercises/source/exceptions/exception_handling/exception_handling_tests.rst

   the test is green again.

 I know :ref:`how to test that an Exception is raised`.
-As a rule of thumb I write one line of code for one :ref:`Exception<errors>`, this way I always know which line caused which :ref:`Exception<errors>`.
+As a rule of thumb I write one line of code for one :ref:`Exception<how to test that an Exception is raised>`, this way I always know which line caused which :ref:`Exception<how to test that an Exception is raised>`.

 ----